 Short for work in progress.
 Typically used by writers and authors.
 Often the result of a plot bunny.

-As a writer myself, I have WIPs.
-I am the type of writer who tries to keep their WIPs down to a low number.
-Here is a list of my works in progress and their status and released information about them.
+I am the type of writer who tries to keep their active WIPs down to a low number.
+So while this is a list of all of my books, I’m not actively working on all of them.
+Chances are, I’m only working on one or two of them at the moment.

 Word Count: Approximately 111,000